infomongo/infomongo.github.io/_posts/2021-02-15-impeachment-fatal-flaw.md

 * Trump 1 involved election tampering, but without any overtly illegal actions.
 Just one “perfect” call.
 Gangstery, but dull.
 Two stars.
 A conviction would have saved lives, tho.

 * Trump 2 involved an attempted coup and a cop was killed.
 A butt-load of crime this time.
-Cops getting beat with American flags and Trump flags, probably Blues Mater flags, too.
+Cops getting beat with American flags and Trump flags, probably Blue Lives Matter flags, too.
 Also, Trump looks likely to face prosecution for his attempts to strong-arm Georgia Secretary of State Brad Raffensperger, to “find 11,780 votes.”
 Another “perfect call.”
 Drain the swamp.

 ### Sadly, the odds of conviction depend entirely on the partisan make-up of the Senate.